fls-bioinformatics-core/auto_process_ngs/docs/recipes.md

    output to a new bcl2fastq directory e.g.

        auto_process.py make_fastqs \
+            --sample-sheet=Samplesheet.lane6.csv \
-            --sample-sheet=Samplesheet.lanes2and3.csv \
+            --output-dir=bcl2fastq.lane6 \
-            --output-dir=bcl2fastq.lanes2and3 \
+            --stats-file=statistics.lane6.info \
-            --stats-file=statistics.lanes2and3.info
+            --skip-rsync

+   This will put the Fastq files for the reprocessed lanes into a new subdirectory (in this example `bcl2fastq.lane6`) and write the statistics to a new file (`statistics.lane6.info`).

+   `--skip-rsync` uses the existing primary data files to speed up the process.

-   Once this has completed the new statistics can be inspected check that the demultiplexing has improved.
+   Once this has completed the new statistics can be inspected to check that the demultiplexing has improved.

 4. Merge the new bcl2fastq directory into the old one using the `merge_fastq_dirs`